 Music fosters team working, playing and singing as part of a small group or whole class means you are part of an integrated team promoting the importance of working harmoniously with others.

-Music is taught using an on-line programme called `Charanga` this is linked with the national curriculum.
+Music is taught using an online programme called `Charanga` which is linked with the national curriculum.

 Charanga is designed by experts to cover all areas of the music curriculum and gives teachers the confidence to deliver a balance of theory and practical lessons.